ilakkmanoharan/ConnectedCitiesApp/README.md

 Should return no

-How to execute and test this app?
+How to run and test this app?

-Commands to deploy the app:
+Commands to run the app:

 1. Go the folder where this application is saved and change to the ConnectedCitiesApp directory as the current directory